Eshnunna: Isin-Larsa period

 Troops from Mari were still stationed in Babylonian territory from the previous war with Elam, and Zimri-Lim wished to recover those.
 Hammurabi, when asked later to send the troops back to Mari, cited concerns with Eshnunna as the reason for why he was reluctant to do so.
-Charpin suggests that the territorial demands from Hammurabi was to discourage the new king of Eshnunna, as he would not conclude peace with Eshnunna if he's not given Upi, Shahaduni and the banks of the Tigris.
+Charpin suggests that the territorial demands from Hammurabi was to discourage the new king of Eshnunna, as he would not conclude peace with Eshnunna if he is not given Upi, Shahaduni and the banks of the Tigris.
 Silli-Sin seemed to have rejected these proposals.
 Silli-Sin may have also called for a mobilization of troops, which would have worried Hammurabi.

 Ishme-Dagan also forsook his past alliance with Mari and Babylon and allied with Eshnunna, perhaps because Atamrum was given control of Shubat-Enlil.
 Atumrum seemed to have kept his old allegiance to Eshnunna, since Eshnunna was listed as one of his allies.
 However, the relationship between them seemed to have deteriorated as Atumrum later moved the troops from Eshnunna to a new quarters, which the soldiers complained was "a city in ruins."

 Representatives of Eshnunna was present in a treaty talk between Atamrum (king of Andarig and Allahad) and Ashkur-Addu (king of Karana).
 Heimpel remarks that the presence of a diplomat from Eshnunna was remarkable as Eshnunna and now an indirect enemy of Andarig and Karana for supporting Ishme-Dagan, and suggests that they were tolerated as observers as they were not officially enemies.
 Eshnunna seemed to have finally concluded a peace treaty with Babylon, and so dropped their support of Ishme-Dagan.
 Hammurabi and Silli-Sin also had a diplomatic marriage, where one of Hammurabi's daughters was married to Silli-Sin.

 In 1762 BC, in Year 31 of Hammurabi of Babylon, the Babylonians occupied the city of Eshnunna.
 He returned the titular deity of Assur which had been removed when Eshnunna captured the city of Assur.
 The fate of Silli-Sin is unknown, as the Mari archives would end 4 months later.

 In his 38th year name, Hammurabi would claim to have destroyed Eshnunna with a flood.